trr266/srn_docs/README.md

 ### How can I post-process the data?

 What a great question!
-We really hope that this repo will be used to discuss and exchange data quality issues as well as methods to use the data in research project.
+We really hope that this repo will be used to discuss data quality issues as well as methods to use the data in research projects.
 Again, as a first teaser, take a look at `extraxt_text_from_docs.py` that features a method to extract page-wise text data from our documents.

 ### I think I found something odd in the data.
-Whom should I contact.
+Whom should I contact?

 Thank you!
-Please consider open an issue on GitHub, mentioning the document id and describing the issue that you encounter.
+Please open an issue on GitHub, mentioning the document id and describing the issue that you encountered.

 ### This is great!
 Can I help?